ajm339/opsworks-meteor-deploy/README.md

 opsworks-meteor-deploy Cookbook
 ===============================

-This repository includes 2 cookbooks for deploying and starting a meteor application that has been compiled into a node application on Amazon Web Services Opsworks in a scalable manner.
+This repository includes 4 cookbooks for deploying and starting a meteor application that has been compiled into a node application on Amazon Web Services Opsworks in a scalable manner.
+(Based on AWS Opsworks Chef 11, but given the inclusion of a nodejs cookbook, Chef 12 on AWS Opsworks would work as well.)

 ###Based on deploying a meteor app after running [`meteor build`](https://www.meteor.com/isobuild).

+1. The first cookbook installs node v0.10.45 follwing [this guide](# Following https://github.com/nodesource/distributions#debinstall).
+This is necessary with Meteor 1.3.* because the latest version of Meteor needs node v0.10.41 or greater (but not greater v0.10.4x).
+Opsworks with Cheff 11 only supports node v0.10.40 as of May 2016, so the node script is needed to upgrade to node v0.10.45.
+  1. This cookbook should be called as `node-v0_10_45` in AWS Opsworks under the Setup series of Chef recipes for the Node.js layer.
-1. The first cookbook installs [foreverjs](https://github.com/foreverjs/forever), the npm module that can start a node application as a daemon.
+2. The second cookbook installs [foreverjs](https://github.com/foreverjs/forever), the npm module that can start a node application as a daemon.
   1. This cookbook should be called as `foreverjs` in AWS Opsworks under the Setup series of Chef recipes for the Node.js layer.
-2. The second cookbook installs [phantomjs](http://phantomjs.org/), ~~this dependency is useful for certain Meteor functionality such as using [spiderable](https://atmospherejs.com/meteor/spiderable) for SEO.~~ Spiderable does not work well as of May 2016.
+3. The third cookbook installs [phantomjs](http://phantomjs.org/), ~~this dependency is useful for certain Meteor functionality such as using [spiderable](https://atmospherejs.com/meteor/spiderable) for SEO.~~ Spiderable does not work well as of May 2016.
 Phantomjs is still helpful for rendering the meteor app for SEO.
 The Meteor Development Group now recommends using [prerender.io](https://prerender.io/) for SEO.
   1. This cookbook should be called as `phantomjs` in AWS Opsworks under the Setup series of Chef recipes for the Node.js layer.
-3. The third cookbook installs node version manager, also known as [nvm](https://github.com/creationix/nvm).
-This is necessary with Meteor 1.3.* because the latest version of Meteor needs node v0.10.41 or greater (but not greater v0.10.4x).
-Opsworks only supports node v0.10.40 as of May 2016, so the nvm script is needed to upgrade to node v0.10.45.
-  1. This cookbook should be called as `nvm` in AWS Opsworks under the Setup series of Chef recipes for the Node.js layer.
-In order to use this, you must have nvm already installed on the instance.
-Please use Amazon Custom AMI Name: macrofuel-nvm-node-0.10.45, AMI Id: ami-3229c55f in the US East Region as your Opsworks Instance configuration.
-Copy it to your AWS account and select "Custom AMI" in your Opsworks Stack Settings.
 4. The fourth cookbook, meteor-deploy, runs the two commands necessary to start the node application.
   1. Commands executed (similar to the `meteor build` instructions)
     1. `(cd programs/server && npm install)`